-In April 2004, the Board of Directors adopted, subject to stockholder approval, the 2004 Plan, which provides for the grant of stock options, restricted stock awards, stock appreciation rights and other stockbased awards to the Company's employees, officers, directors, consultants and advisors, including any individuals who have accepted an offer of employment.
-The Company's stockholders approved the 2004

-Plan in May 2004.
-The number of shares the Company may issue is restated to reflect an amendment approved by the Board of Directors on April 11, 2006 and by stockholders at the 2006 annual meeting.
+In April 2004, the Board of Directors adopted, subject to stockholder approval, the 2004 Plan, which provides for the grant of stock options, restricted stock awards, stock appreciation rights and other stock-based awards to the Company's employees, officers, directors, consultants and advisors, including any individuals who have accepted an offer of employment.
+The Company's stockholders approved the 2004 Plan in May 2004.
+The number of shares the Company may issue reflects an amendment approved by the Board of Directors on April 11, 2006 and by stockholders at the 2006 annual meeting.

 The Company may issue up to 8,800,000 shares of Common Stock, subject to adjustment in the event of stock splits and other similar events, pursuant to awards granted under the 2004 Plan.
+The

-The Board of Directors has delegated its authority under the 2004 Plan to the Compensation Committee, consisting of independent directors, which administers the 2004 Plan, including granting options and other awards under the 2004 Plan.
+Board of Directors has delegated its authority under the 2004 Plan to the Compensation Committee, consisting of independent directors, which administers the 2004 Plan, including granting options and other awards under the 2004 Plan.
 In addition, pursuant to the terms of the 2004 Plan, the Board of Directors has delegated to the Company's executive officers limited authority to grant stock options to employees without further action by the Board of Directors or the Compensation Committee.
-Options granted under the 2004 Plan generally vest in increments over 4 years and have a 10-year term.
+Options granted under the 2004 Plan generally have a 10-year term and commence vesting one year after grant and vest in equal monthly installments over a three-year period.